Ovarian follicle activation: Oocyte cryopreservation

-Restoration of Ovarian Activity after Cryopreservation
+Restoration of ovarian activity after cryopreservation

 Restoration of the ovarian function occurs in almost all cases of cryopreservation, but it takes a while for the ovarian follicles to regain full function.
 In all cases of successful function restoration, it took 3.5-6.5 months after reimplantation before a rise in oestrogen, a key hormone produced by the ovary, and a decrease in follicle stimulating hormone (FSH) were detected.
 The variation in time difference may be due to differences in the follicular reserves in the women at the time of cryopreservation.

 Inducing follicle activation

 In vitro follicle activation describes the process by which primordial follicles are deliberately activated.
 Oocytes from these activated follicles can be used to establish a pregnancy.
-This has potential for widespread use in restoring fertility in women suffering with fertility issues such as early or medically-induced menopause.
+This has potential for widespread use in restoring fertility in women suffering with fertility issues such as early or medically induced menopause.

-Medical Applications of Inducing Ovarian Follicle Growth
+Medical applications of inducing ovarian follicle growth

-Diminished Ovarian Reserve/ Premature Ovarian Insufficiency
+Diminished ovarian reserve/premature ovarian insufficiency

 Conventional IVA or drug free IVA can be used to preserve fertility in patients with Diminished Ovarian Reserve (see Poor Ovarian Reserve) or Premature Ovarian Insufficiency (POI).

 Drug free IVA is more beneficial in patients with DOR or POI with recent menses cessation than conventional IVA.
 This is because it reduces the invasiveness of surgical approaches and circumvents adverse effects of tissue culture on follicles.
 Traditional IVA is recommended in patients with low ovarian reserve like in patients with POI with prolonged menopause or patients looking for immediate outcomes.

 Using drug free IVA, at least a total of 18 healthy live births and three more ongoing pregnancies in POI and DOR patients charted in papers, with additional unpublished deliveries and ongoing pregnancies reported in scientific conferences.

-Resistant Ovary Syndrome
+Resistant ovary syndrome

-Patients with Resistant Ovary Syndrome (ROS) are a subgroup of patients with POI who have multiple antral follicles present in the ovary as shown by ultrasound monitoring.
+Patients with resistant ovary syndrome (ROS) are a subgroup of patients with POI who have multiple antral follicles present in the ovary as shown by ultrasound monitoring.
 These follicles secrete low levels of oestrogen but are resistant to exogenous follicle stimulating hormone treatment so cannot develop to maturity.

 Like patients with POI, ROS patients can respond to incision of the ovarian cortex to cause Hippo signalling disruption.
 Additionally, laparoscopic ovarian incision (LOI) can be performed in vivo to successfully promote follicle growth without removing tissue outside of the body.